 The Plant has three CCR units which include two surface impoundments (the Ash Pond and Equalization Pond) and one landfill (the Ash Pile).
 This report will focus on the inspection of the Ash Pile.
-The Ash Pile is a temporary storage area of approximately 0.25 acre that is classified as an active CCR landfill.
+The Ash Pile is a temporary storage area of approximately 1.0 acre that is classified as an existing CCR landfill.
 Located northwest of the Plant, the Ash Pile is used to stage a stabilized mixture of fly ash and flue gas desulfurization (FGD) scrubber waste treatment sludge.

-It is assumed that the Ash Pile sits on top of a layer of clayey soils acting as protection for the groundwater.
+It is assumed that the Ash Pile sits on top of a layer of clayey soils acting as protection for the groundwater based on borings SP-1 through SP-3 done by Environmental Resources Management (ERM) in 2015.
 A concrete wall partially contains the Ash Pile on the east side and a steel wall contains the Ash Pile on the south side.
 Figure 1 in Appendix A presents the San Miguel Plant Site Map.